adeveloperdiary/adeveloperdiary.github.io/_posts/2024-04-21-word-ladder.md

 word_list.append(begin_word)
 ```

 Loop through the `word_list`, for each `word`, construct a pattern where one word can be wild.
 We will use `__` symbol to indicate the wild. :fire: The most important part is, this edge list is for the `pattern` and not for the `word`.

-You can also do the opposite and still solve the problem though but the runtime complexity will be higher (will be more clear later).
+- You can also do the opposite and still solve the problem, but the runtime complexity will be higher (will be more clear later).
+- You can also build a bi-directional graph and solve this.
+However we are going to create bi-directional as we can easily find neighbors of `word` in `word_list` by using for loop to regenerate the pattern again.
+So are just using the `pattern` as the key in the adjacent list (uni-directional)

 ```python
 for word in word_list: